hexawyz/Exo/ReadMe.md

 * Eaton
 	* Various UPS Models: Power consumption and battery level.
 * NZXT
-	* Kraken Z devices: Displaying custom images, Screen brightness, Cooling control, Sensors for Liquid temperature, Pump speed and Fan speed.
-(Still missing: RGB lighting)
+	* Kraken Z devices: Displaying custom images, Screen brightness, Cooling control, Sensors for Liquid temperature, Pump speed and Fan speed, RGB lighting accessories.
 * Other
 	* Generic monitor support (Requires a GPU driver for the GPU the monitor is connected to; May require the UI helper to be started if the GPU driver cannot directly provide I2C support)